 - The four King cards from a traditional Tarot deck and the World card, not to be used for any other purpose again after this ritual

 On Day 0, at any point after sunrise on the day of the New Moon, prepare your representation of yourself.
 With the holy water, clean off the surface to be used for the altar and the dish to be used for the ritual; additionally, take a bath using the holy water to purify yourself.
-On the back of the picture of yourself, write out your full birth name, followed by “son/daughter/child of” followed by the name of your mother, and your birthday with your exact time of birth, if known.
+On the back of the picture of yourself, write out your full birth name, followed by “son/daughter/child of” followed by the name of your mother, and your birthday with your exact time and location of birth, if known.
 Take the printout of Psalm 119 and burn it to ash.
 Dress the four seven-day candles with the holy oil.
 Set the World card on the center of the altar, put the cleaned dish directly on top of the World card, put the representation of yourself down in the center of the dish with the face up, make a complete circle clockwise around the representation of yourself using the Psalm ash starting from the East, and set the four 7-day candles around the dish on the altar aligned to the four cardinal directions.
 Set one of the King cards under each of the four 7-day candles, with the King of Wands under the eastern candle for the archangel Michael, the King of Coins under the southern candle for Uriel, the King of Swords under the western candle for Raphael, and the King of Cups under the northern candle for Gabriel.

 Set one of the small white candles on top of the representation of yourself and light it, letting it burn down completely but taking care to not damage the representation, praying from the heart that the ritual to be used with them be purified and blessed with the grace and power of God for your blessing, empowerment, strength, and any other desires you may have for this ritual.
 Once the white candle has burned out later that day, save the remains of it for the final step of disposal later.